Get in Touch

 • Visual regression testing using Applitools Eyes.

-• Enhancing Selenium with AI plugins for resilient automation.
+• Selenium integrated with AI plugins for resilient automation.

 Module 11: AI for Defect Prediction and Analysis